phillips109/tax-bash/README.md

 ## Differences from Tax-Cut@ or TurboTax@
 The program currently does not have a guide to help you collect your data, it does not offer any tax or financial advice, and it does not e-file.
-These features could be added in the future, if desired.
+These features can be added in the future.

 The program does not access the internet to either pull information from financial institutions nor does it supply your data to be e-filed.
 Your data is confidential and is designed to be printed on paper and filed by "snail mail".